xapian/xapian-docsprint/howtos/spelling.rst

     indexer.set_flags(indexer.FLAG_SPELLING);

-Note that you must call the :xapian-method:`TermGenerator::set_database()` method as well as setting :xapian-method:`TermGenerator::FLAG_SPELLING` so that Xapian knows where to add the spelling dictionary entries.
+Note that you must call the :xapian-method:`TermGenerator::set_database()` method as well as setting :xapian-constant:`TermGenerator::FLAG_SPELLING` so that Xapian knows where to add the spelling dictionary entries.

 If a document is removed or replaced, any spelling dictionary entries that were added when it was originally indexed won't be automatically removed.